-(t) New accounting standards and interpretations not yet adopted
+(r) New accounting standards and interpretations not yet adopted

-The following recently issued standards and interpretations are relevant to current operations.
-They are available for early adoption but have not been applied by the Group in this Financial Report.
+The following recently issued standard and interpretation is relevant to current operations.
+The standard is available for early adoption but has not been applied by the Group in this financial report.

-- AASB9 Financial Instruments becomes mandatory for the Group's 2019 financial report and includes changes to the classification and measurement of financial assets including a new expected credit loss model for calculating impairment.
-It also includes the new hedge accounting model to simplify hedge accounting requirements and more closely align hedge accounting with risk management activities. - AASB 16 Leases becomes mandatory for the Group's 2020 financial report and removes the classification of leases between finance and operating leases effectively treating all leases as finance leases for the lessee.
+• AASB 16 Leases becomes mandatory for the Group's 2020 financial report and removes the classification of leases between finance and operating leases effectively treating all leases as finance leases for the lessee.
 The purpose is to provide greater transparency of a lessee's financial leverage and capital employed.

-The Group has assessed the impact of both new standards noted above and do not expect any material impact to the financial statements.
+The Group has assessed the impact of the new standard noted above and does not expect any material impact to the financial statements.

-2 Financial risk management
+2. Financial risk management